 This class is offered for those students who intend to teach Latin in High Schools.
-It cannot be counted towards the B.A. degree.
+It cannot be counted towards the B.A. degree, but it may be counted as an Arts class in partial fulfilment of the requirements for the Diploma in Education.

 Text Books: Caesar: De Bello Gallico (Holmes, Oxford Univ.
 Press).
 Vergil: P. Vergili Maronis Opera (Sidgwick, Cambridge Univ.
 Press).
-Johnston: Private Life of the Romans.

 Other texts will be announced during the session.